jordemort/jordemort.github.io/src/pages/blog/webmentions-and-pingbacks.md

 (Note the `--wayback-machine`; Pushl can ask for your content to be added to the [Internet Archive](https://archive.org/) as well!)

+The URL for the webhook will be the name of the script, with `.sh` stripped off.
+I'm running webhookd at `hook.jordemort.dev`, so the URL for this hook ends up being `hook.jordemort.dev/pushl`.

-...and finally, I added stanza to the [action that builds this site](https://github.com/jordemort/jordemort.github.io/blob/main/.github/workflows/deploy.yml):
+Finally, I added stanza to the [action that builds this site](https://github.com/jordemort/jordemort.github.io/blob/main/.github/workflows/deploy.yml):

 ```yaml
   notify: